 In general, the technology required for telehealth includes:

-• Web–camera (inbuilt in many computers, tablets, and smartphones)
+- Web–camera (built in many computers, tablets, and smartphones)

-Telehealth consultations are inherently different to face to face ones.
-It’s really important to acknowledge that your consultation has shifted to a two–dimensional format which poses unique challenges.
+Telehealth consultations are inherently different from face-to-face ones.
+It’s really important to acknowledge that your consultation has shifted to a two–dimensional format, which poses unique challenges.

 Voice or video – which should I choose?

 Voice is more accessible, particularly for the elderly who may not have phones or computers with video capabilities.
 It requires lower bandwidth and is less susceptible to disruptions.
-Unfortunately, you can’t see the patient (duh!) which means you can’t use your ‘end–of–the–bed–o–gram’ to see if they are well or unwell.
+Unfortunately, you can’t see the patient (duh!), so you can’t use your ‘end–of–the–bed–o–gram’ to see if they are well or unwell.

 Video provides visual information on whether your patient appears ‘well’ or ‘unwell’.
-It is ideal for those patients and families with hearing impairment as non–verbal communication is preserved, as is the option to lip–read.
-With the increased use of the internet during isolation, quarantine and social distancing, connectivity can be slow at times.
-Some governments have been advocating for online streaming services to downgrade from HD format to help preserve bandwidth.
+It is ideal for patients and families with hearing impairment, as nonverbal communication is preserved, as is the option to lip–read.
+With the increased use of the internet during isolation, quarantine, and social distancing, connectivity can be slow at times.
+Some governments have advocated for online streaming services downgrading from HD format to help preserve bandwidth.

-Irrespective of the method chosen it is important to ensure the lighting optimizes illumination of your face, and sound is adequate with minimal background noise.
+Regardless of the method chosen, it is important to ensure the lighting optimizes illumination of your face and that sound is adequate with minimal background noise.

 How should I run the consultation?